renyanng/testingethbkk/README.md

 - **Storage:**

-**IPFS**

-Store raw IoT sensor data and metadata in a decentralized, immutable manner.
+**IPFS**: Store raw IoT sensor data and metadata in a decentralized, immutable manner.
 Provide accessibility to data for on-chain analysis and audits.

 - **On Chain AI:**